Building Terminology Translator

 G

-Gable– The end, upper, triangular area of a home, beneath the roof.
+Gable– A home’s end, upper, triangular area beneath the roof.

 Gable Vent– A vent placed high on the gable end that will allow heat to escape

 Gauged– A reference to stone, specifically stone to be used as tile.
-Gauged material has been honed on one side creating a surface that has a consistent texture and thickness.
+Gauged material has been honed on one side, creating a surface with consistent texture and thickness.
 Because the manufacturing process requires more effort, gauged tile almost always comes with a higher price tag

-GFCI, or GFI- An abbreviation for Ground Fault Circuit Interrupter– an ultra sensitive plug designed to shut off all electric current.
+GFCI, or GFI– An abbreviation for Ground Fault Circuit Interrupter- is an ultra-sensitive plug designed to shut off all electric current.
 Used in bathrooms, kitchens, exterior waterproof outlets, garage outlets, and “wet areas”.
 Has a small reset button on the plug with a test button too.
 They are the most common reason for “things not working”

 Girder – A beam of wood or steel used as the principal support of concentrated loads at points along its span.